EdsonPaulo/EdsonPaulo/README.md

 -->

-🔭 I’m currently working on FrontEnd Development of Web Apps with Angular 8+.
-And Mobile Apps with React Native. <br><br>
+🔭 I’m currently working and Learning FrontEnd Development of Web Apps with Angular 8+ & ReactJs.
+Also as Mobile Apps with React Native. <br><br>
-🌱 I’m currently learning FrontEnd with React & Angular & Ract Native for Mobile Development.. <br><br>
 💬 Ask me about: Web & Mobile Development <br><br>

 📫 How to reach me: <br>